ontodev/droid/README.md

 DROID is implemented using [Clojure](https://clojure.org/), but uses the Python library [ansi2html](https://pypi.org/project/ansi2html/) to colourize console output (we investigated native solutions but have not (yet) found anything nearly as performant as `ansi2html`).
 For this to work you must set up a python virtual environment in DROID's root directory and install the dependencies specified in `requirements.txt` in the same directory.
 Once this is done, DROID should be run only after activating the virtual environment.

+<i>Note: as of 20-10-2020 we have investigated a few native java/clojure alternatives to using `ansi2html` but have not found anything nearly as performant.
+One possibility that still needs to be tried is `jansi` (see: https://github.com/ontodev/droid/issues/39)</i>

 1. Create the virtual environment:

    ```